clux/kubecon2020/kubecon-talk.md

 let api: Api<Pod> = Api::namespaced(client, ns);
 ```

 For that we our first truly generic type.
 It's a wrapper around a resource, and we put a copy of a http client inside of it, along with an empty marker of what type it's for.
+But notice there were no constraints on `K` here.

 ### Api<K> where K: Metadata